inakizamores/Fullscreenify/README.md

 ## Limitations

 -   The automatic token refresh mechanism relies on a hidden iframe and may be affected by browser restrictions or if the user is not logged into Spotify.
 In such cases, manual re-authentication through the session expiration modal will be required.
+-   **Wake Lock API:**
+    -   The Wake Lock API is relatively new and might not be supported in all browsers.
+Check the compatibility table for updates: [https://developer.mozilla.org/en-US/docs/Web/API/Screen\_Wake\_Lock\_API#browser\_compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API#browser_compatibility)
+    -   Browsers might provide users with a way to override or disable wake locks.
+    -   The API's behavior might vary slightly across different browsers and devices.

 ---